 Use Tax Worksheet Amount 1.
 Purchases of taxable items subject to Pennsylvania use tax, including shipping & handling 2.
 Purchases of taxable services subject to Pennsylvania use tax 3.
-Total taxable purchases 4.
-Tax rate (0.07 Allegheny County, 0.08 Philadelphia or 0.06 state) 0 5.
-Use tax: Multiply Line 3 by Line 4 6.
-Additional estimated use tax from Table 1 Sales tax previously paid on any amount included on Lines 1and 2 (up to 0.07 per item for Allegheny County, 0.08 for Philadelphia or 0.06 state) Total use tax liability.
-Add Lines 5 and 6, then subtract Line 7 and enter the amount here and on Line 25 of your PA-40, Pennsylvania personal income tax return
+Amount of utilities expense from Schedules C, E and/or UE subject to use tax 4.
+Total taxable purchases and utilities expense 5.
+Tax rate (0.07 Allegheny County, 0.08 Philadelphia or 0.06 state) 0 6.
+Use tax: Multiply Line 4 by Line 5 7.
+Additional estimated use tax from Table 1 8.
+Sales tax previously paid on any amount included on Lines 1 and 2 (up to 0.07 per item for Allegheny County, 0.08 for Philadelphia or 0.06 state) 9.
+Total use tax liability.
+Add Lines 6 and 7, then subtract Line 8 and enter the amount here and on Line 25 of your PA-40, Pennsylvania personal income tax return